 Why Trust Me

-Born and raised in the mountains of Colorado, I’ve been skiing almost as long as I’ve been able to walk.
+I’ve been skiing almost as long as I’ve been able to walk.
 I have skied all over the world and have decades of experience skiing on, testing, and reviewing different skis and skiing equipment.
 I conducted thorough research on the Nordica Enforcer 110 to learn about its on-snow characteristics and spoke with a ski tech knowledgeable about the model as well.
 Below is my detailed review.

 The Enforcer 110 is a decent all-around ski that performs well in conditions from the front side to the back of the resort.
 It can bust through crud with ease, making it a good option for skiers who like to explore a little bit of everything.
 Also a strong choice for those who want a ski that won’t blink at less-than-perfect conditions.
 It skis more straightforward than playful, which is one of the only negative things you can say about it.